 - a.
-Included all manufacturing facilities.
+Includes all manufacturing facilities.
 If you selected this option, proceed to Question P3. - b.
 Did not include all manufacturing facilities.
 If you selected this option, proceed to Question P2.2.

-P2.2 Indicate the percent of manufacturing facilities for which you are reporting and how you calculated the percentage (for example, based on revenue, number of products manufactured, number of employees, etc.):
+P2.2 Indicate the manufacturing facilities for which you are reporting (provide answer below):